PaCE: Parsimonious Concept Engineering for Large Language Models: Basics of Latent Space Engineering

 \textbf{Orthogonal Projection.} The work of \cite{bolukbasi_man_2016} proposed to remove gender bias in \textit{word embeddings} by projecting the embeddings onto the orthogonal complement to a gender direction $\vv_\text{gender}$:

 Here, for any $\vw\in\sR^d$, $\Span(\vw)$ is the linear subspace spanned by $\vw$, and for any linear subspace $\calS\subset \sR^d$, $\Pi_{\calS}$ denotes the ortho-projector onto $\calS$.
 Such an idea is later applied to \textit{neural activations} of LLMs \cite{hewitt2023backpack,zou2023representation}.
-Applying orthogonal projection to remove concept directions from latent codes may be reasonable: if directions corresponding to different concepts are orthogonal, then orthogonal projection does not remove directions from concepts other than the gender direction.
+Applying orthogonal projection to remove concept directions from latent codes may be reasonable: if directions corresponding to different concepts are orthogonal, then orthogonal projection only removes the gender direction while leaving the others intact.
 That being said, there are often more concept directions presented, and they are not orthogonal.
 For example, \cite{jiang_uncovering_2023} shows that causally related concepts only exhibit \textit{partial} orthogonality for their directions.

 To sum up, numerous attempts have been made to control the behavior of language models.
 However, existing methods either have a control strength parameter that is hard to tune or may remove extra concept directions.
 As we will see in the next section, these issues can be resolved by the proposed \ourframework\ framework, which explicitly models the geometry of a large concept dictionary.